mesuhailpm/memories/README.md

 added a async await in handleLike seems it sorted

+Update: This was wrong solution: Solved with correction.

 ## Updates
 changes to post/memory not reflecting always on the view DEleting was not updating. solution removed dispath(getPosts()) inside handleDelete function

+This was beacuse of error code.
+Solved.

 ## Lastly
-i have three branhes in my local project main part1 part2
+i have three branhes in my local project main -- update: deleted part1 -- updatae: deleted part2

-main and part1 is having no difference
+main and part1 is having no difference -- Not Applicable as deleted

 part 2 is with login auth.